-110JCCt 22- 101: Mountain Lion Removal to Protect California Bignorn Sneep Justification California bighorn sheep populations have been reintroduced in northwestern Nevada; mountain lion predation can be a significant source of mortality that may threaten this population's viability.
+I Toject ZZ -or: Wouldain Lion Removal to Protect Camornia Bignorn Sneep Justification California bighorn sheep populations have been reintroduced in northwestern Nevada; mountain lion predation can be a significant source of mortality that may threaten this population's viability.
 Area 01 is in close proximity to the Sheldon National Wildlife Refuge, California, and Oregon; all three may act as a source for mountain lions.
 Mountain lions will be removed proactively by USDA Wildlife Services and private contractors until the local bighorn sheep population reaches the population objective.
 Project Manager Chris Hampson, Nevada Department of Wildlife Project Type Implementation Monitoring Level Standard to intermediate Potentially Affected Species California bighorn sheep, mountain lion, mule deer Span More Than One Fiscal Year Yes Project Area Units 011 and 013 Limiting Factor Statement Mountain lions are known predators of bighorn sheep (Rominger et al. 2004).
 Though predation is a naturally occurring phenomenon for bighorn sheep and other big game, their populations can be lowed or suppressed by abiotic factors such as dry climate and loss of quality habitat.
 Mitigating abiotic factors by removing predators is imperative for some bighorn sheep populations to stabilize (Rominger 2007).
 Response Variable The response variable will be the number of radio marked bighorn sheep killed by mountain lions.
 Project Goal Remove mountain lions to proactively protect reintroduced California bighorn sheep.
 Habitat Conditions Persistent drought combined with fires and human disturbances throughout Nevada have reduced herbaceous cover, lambing, and browsing habitat.
 These effects may also be suppressing bighorn populations below carrying capacity or preventing them from reaching self-sustaining levels.
 Currently, several collaborations between the Bureau of Land Management and NDOW to remove pinyon-juniper are scheduled.
 These removals are intended to improve bighorn sheep habitat, improve access to water sources, and to remove habitat that is ideal for mountain lions to focus on bighorn sheep.
-Comments from FY 2016 Predator Report None Methods NDOW biologists, USDA Wildlife Services, and private contractors will collaborate to identify current and future California bighorn sheep locations and determine the best methods to reduce California bighorn sheep mortality.
+Comments from FY 2017 Predator Report NDOW supports continuing Project 22-01 until the local bighorn sheep populations reach viability as defined in the annual Predator Plan.
+Methods NDOW biologists, USDA Wildlife Services, and private contractors will collaborate to identify current and future California bighorn sheep locations and determine the best methods to reduce California bighorn sheep mortality.
 Traps, snares, baits, call boxes, and hounds will be used to proactively capture mountain lions as they immigrate into the defined sensitive areas.
-Population The population estimate for California Bighorn sheep is 40-50 individuals for area Estimate 011 and 40-50 individuals in area 013 Anticipated Result Decrease or prevent predation from mountain lions for all age classes of reintroduced California bighorn sheep, resulting in an established, viable population.
-Project Fund project 22-01.
+Population Estimate The population estimate for California Bighorn sheep is 40-50 individuals for area 011 and 40-50 individuals in area 013 Anticipated Result Decrease or prevent predation from mountain lions for all age classes of reintroduced California bighorn sheep, resulting in an established, viable population.
+Project Direction Fund project 22-01.
 Monitor population.
-Cease proactive removal efforts after the Direction local bighorn sheep population reaches 60 in each area (011 and 013; table 1).
+Cease proactive removal efforts after the local bighorn sheep population reaches 60 in each area (011 and 013; table 1).